athena-labz/athena/README.md

 tokens provided by Alice, as well as, the amount of DSET Alice set as her service price.

-Supposing Alice is rebellious, though, and decide's to write a book with only 100 pages (contrary to the rules she herself defined), Bob could invoke an "Accuse" event inside the accusation contract, which would notify the first judge in the list (Charlie) and give him a hardcoded fixed deadline (e.g. 24h) to provide answers to the inputs defined by Alice ("Was a book actually...").
+Supposing Alice is rebellious, though, and decides to write a book with only 100 pages (contrary to the rules she herself defined), Bob could invoke an "Accuse" event inside the accusation contract, which would notify the first judge in the list (Charlie) and give him a hard-coded fixed deadline (e.g. 24h) to provide answers to the inputs defined by Alice ("Was a book actually...").

 If he does, then the logic will be executed according to the inputs provided (e.g. `(True, False, True)`) and would distribute the tokens accordingly.
-Because of how the contract was defined, Alice would receive nothing, Bob 57 TT and Charlie 3 TT.
+Because of how the contract was defined, Alice would receive nothing, Bob 57 DSET and Charlie 3 DSET.
 It is possible, though, that Charlie does not respond within the deadline.
 In this case, the next judge in the list will be notified and the cycle repeat.